 When the USCCB announced that it would return to Baltimore in 2021, St. Michael's Media began organizing a repeat of this peaceful vigil.
-Everything was on track for this plan to go forward until the City of Baltimore suddenly canceled St. Michael's contracts with the venue, as it owns the venue.
+Everything was on track for this plan to go forward until Defendants suddenly canceled St. Michael's contracts with the venue.
 Defendant James Shea lied about the reasons for this decision - claiming that St. Michael's was involved in the January 6 events at the Capitol in Washington - which they took no part in, and no credible report exists that says they did.
 In reality Defendants canceled the rally because they favored the views of the USCCB.

 Defendants violated St. Michael's First Amendment rights.
-St. Michael's Media obtained a temporary restraining order preventing the Government Defendants from interfering in St. Michael's ability to conduct the rally, but St. Michael's requires both a preliminary injunction against these Defendants, so that they remain on the sidelines, as well as an injunction requiring SMG, the manager of the venue, to specifically perform on its contractual obligations with St. Michael's.
-This relief will restore the status quo ante - requiring the manager of the venue to honor its contractual agreement with St. Michael's Media and for the City Government Defendants to cease all further interference with St. Michael's making preparations for and conducting its rally.
+St. Michael's Media is entitled to an immediate temporary restraining order and preliminary injunctive relief, requiring Defendants to restore the status quo ante - requiring the venue to honor its contractual agreement with St. Michael's Media and for the City Government defendants to cease all further interference with St. Michael's making preparations for and conducting its rally.